hsfl/cosmos-core/README.md

 please read the GET-STARTED-WITH-COSMOS.txt inside the documentation folder.

-By default we recomment that COSMOS is installed if the following folders for Windows: C:\COSMOS for MacOS: /Applications/COSMOS for Linux/Unix: /home/COSMOS
+By default we recommend that COSMOS is installed if the following folders for Windows: C:\COSMOS for MacOS: /Applications/COSMOS for Linux/Unix: /home/cosmos